OCA/credit-control/account_credit_control/readme/CONFIGURE.rst

 Configure the policies and policy levels in ``Invoicing  > Configuration > Credit Control > Credit Control Policies``.
 You can define as many policy levels as you need.
+Marking a policy level 'Always Compute' will make possible to generate lines of this level without going through lower levels.
 You must set on which accounts are applied every Credit Control Policy under Accounts tab.

 Configure a tolerance for the Credit control and a default policy applied on all partners in each company, under the Accounting tab in your